DavudForce/TCI-Auto-Interaction/README.md

 **When I open the program, in the navigation section, it says that I can't reach the site**: This issue is usually because of your internet connection quality.
 However, sometimes using a VPN can cause this problem too.
 Try disconnecting from VPN and trying again.

-**Error "Server config file not found" and Error "Password file not found"**: Please follow [how to use](#how-to-use) carefully.
+**Error "Server config file not found" and Error "Password file not found"**: Please follow [how to download](#how-to-download) carefully.
 These errors indicate that server-specifier and security files does not exist and you need to download them.

 **Error "Invalid hex in password file"**: This error rises when server passfile contains invalid password sytax or invalid data.
 You may need to re-download the passfile from https://sendgb.com/cmMQUeBVbw1.
 After downloading, copy the `server.beshonic.k` file and replace it with the existing `server.beshonic.k` file located in the same directory where the executable is present.
 If you follow these steps and still get the same error, [contact](#contact-us) with the developers and let them know your problem.